ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-Here, if we didn't clone `cells`, the original array would have been frozen too!
+Here, if we didn't clone `cells`, the original list would have been frozen too!
 So that's important to clone it here.

 ## Classes in depth